Rifle FAQ

 Q: First of all, do you think the caliber can do the job as long as I place the shot well and the animal is no more than 200 yards away?

 A: Yes, I do.
 But drive the bullet directly into the heart/lung area from the front or side.
-Don't attempt any "raking" shots, and don't attempt to shoot through the heavy shoulder bones.
+Don't attempt any "raking" shots and don't attempt to shoot through the heavy shoulder bones.
 Bullet placement is everything.

 Q: Secondly, would you stay with the 139 grain Hormady Light Magnum load I have been using or switch to a delayed expansion bullet like a Nosler Partition or Winchester Fail safe.
 Both of those factory loads are available to me, but they start at 2800 fps, 200 fps less than the Hornady.

-A: They will provide deeper penetration but less energy and expansion.
+A: They will provide deeper penetration, but less energy and expansion.
 If you go that route, I'd choose the Nosler, as I believe it expands better than the Fail Safe.
 The Federal/140 grain Nosler Partition is probably the best of the factory loads for your purpose.
-As a handloader, I'd go with one of the 150-154 grain bullets at a MV around 2700 fps--probably the 154 grain Hornady InnerBond or 150 grain Nosler Partition, depending on which my rifle preferred.

 Q: As you know, many of the Moose in Scandinavian countries are taken with a 6.5x55 SE.